 Philippa is a Brit who's lived in Zürich for over 15 years.
 She's mom to 3 boys and she's busy playing taxi driver, peace keeper and chief entertainment officer!
 Previously she worked at Hewlett Packard as Pricing Manager and Financial Analyst.
 Since becoming a full time mom Philippa has found the WAC playgroups to be her lifeline and she's at the WAC most days.

-Ieva Ciceri, Vice President
+Ieva Ciceri, Membership Chairperson

 Ieva is originally from Latvia and she's lived in Switzerland for just over 4 years.
 Before moving to Switzerland she lived in the UK (Cambridge) for 5 years.
 Her husband is from Italy and they have a fantastic son Franco who keeps them happy every day and a baby daughter.
 Ieva believes that the WAC is a fantastic place for kids and mums where to find new friends, new hobbies, new skills and simply have lots of fun.
 She's met so many wonderful people thanks to the WAC!